Search

 Casualty insurance

-To better understand property insurance, it’s important to understand another broad industry term: casualty insurance.
-It’s quite different from property insurance in that it provides you with liability coverage.
-It helps protect you if you’re found legally responsible for an accident that causes injuries to others or if you damage another person’s property.
+Unlike property insurance, casualty insurance provides you with liability coverage.
+It can protect you if you’re found legally responsible for an accident that causes injuries to others or if you damage another person’s property.

 Together, these two broad areas of insurance are commonly referred to as P&C, which is short for property and casualty.
 You may have heard that term before.